YusufDaza/Homework-Challenge-01-Code-Refactor/README.md

 # Homework-Challenge-01
 # <Your-Project-Title>

-## Description
+## Project Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
+### What was your motivation?

+My motivation for building this project was to create a visually and informative website for Horiseon, a digital marketing agency.

-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
+### Why did you build this project?

+I built this project to help Horiseon improve their online presence and attract potential customers.
+By creating an engaging website.

-- What problem does it solve?
+### What problem does it solve?

+This project solves the problem of effectively communicating Horiseon's services and benefits to their target audience.
+By providing clear information about search engine optimization, online reputation management, and social media marketing.

-- What did you learn?
+### What did you learn?

+Through the development of this project, we learned how to structure and layout a webpage using HTML.
+We gained experience in using semantic HTML elements to improve accessibility.

 ## Table of Contents (Optional)